Ant McPartlin, the 42-year-old co-presenter of I’m A Celebrity…Get Me Out of Here! has announced that he will not be returning to TV work until 2019.

 McPartlin cuts short his alcohol rehab programme

-PCP were very concerned for Ant when it was revealed that he cut short his second admission to alcohol rehab.
+Rehab Today by PCP was very concerned for Ant when it was revealed that he cut short his second admission to alcohol rehab.
 We feared that this could lead him back to addiction if he did not take substantial time off, out of the public eye, to concentrate on his recovery and receive further addiction treatment help.